The “intermittent fasting” craze started in 2003 short after the publication of the known book “The warrior diet” by Ori Hofmekler.

-This guy published the first popular book on the subject of intermittent fasting based on his research which made claims that hunter gatherer groups and roman soldiers starved during the day but ate large meals in the evenings so we should try to replicate their “success”.
+This guy published the first popular book on the subject of intermittent fasting based on his research.

-What it should be stated is that these benefits are not only unique in IF regimens and quite in fact no one demonstrated that intermittent fasting has any tangible benefits that cannot be achieved with less restrictive diets.
+What it should be stated is that these benefits are not only unique in intermittent fasting regimens.
+In fact, no one demonstrated that intermittent fasting has any tangible benefits that cannot be achieved with less restrictive diets.

-This whole intermittent fasting dieting revolves around creating a certain space between your fasted period in which you are only allowed to drink water or in order to keep your insulin levels down, never go over 50 calories worth of sugar and/or milk in your coffee/beverage until you break that fast with the eating window which can range from 2 – 8 hours.
+This whole intermittent fasting dieting revolves around creating a certain space between a fasted period in which you are only allowed to drink water.
+In order to keep your insulin levels down you don’t have to go over 50 calories worth of sugar and/or milk in your coffee/beverage until you break that fast with the eating window which can range from 2 to 8 hours.

 Popular fasting protocols include

 - 16 hours of fast with 8 hour eating window